bradfitz/goimports/README.md

 This specific fork of [bradfitz goimports](https://github.com/bradfitz/goimports), cleans all blank lines in imports block before formatting

-So, usually when an import is added by IDE it adds it at the top of the dependency block.
+So, usually when an import is added by the IDE it adds it at the top of the dependency block.
 Like this:
 ```
 import (
     "github.com/guyincogninto/costumes"